6.7.5 Responsibilities of the Local Authority to Former Looked After Children and Young People in Custody

 - Any immediate information necessary to ensure the child's safety;

-- Relevant information about the child's family/carers and any contact arrangements;
+- Relevant information about the child's family/carers and any arrangements or them to see or speak to their family or friends;

 - Relevant information about the child's needs that will enhance the establishment's ability to care for the child, especially in responding to the child's health and education needs;